THU-SIGS-Rec/recsys2023/README.md

 ## Concat
-If you have any questions, please feel free to reach out to Liangcai Su(sulc21@mails.tsinghua.edu.cn).
+If you have any questions, please feel free to reach out to Liangcai Su (sulc21@mails.tsinghua.edu.cn) or Xiaoteng Shen (shenxt22@mails.tsinghua.edu.cn).